-Occupational Objectives: Upon completion of the Robotics Certificate Program graduates will possess the knowledge and skills required for entry into the fields of industrial automation, robot operators, robotic service technicians, robotic consultants and robotic engineers.
+Occupational Objectives: Upon completion of the Industrial Automation and Robotics Career Studies Certificate program, graduates will possess the knowledge and skills required for entry into the fields of industrial automation, robot operators, robotic service technicians, robotic consultants and robotic engineers.

-Student Learning Outcomes: Upon successful completion of the Robotics Certificate Program graduates will be able to:
+Student Learning Outcomes: Upon successful completion of the Industrial Automation and Robotics Career Studies Certificate program graduates will be able to:

 - Explain the purpose and function of input/output assemblies, the central processor unit, the power supply, and programming device.